AlexiaDelorme/project-spacex/testing/TESTING.md

 - [x] The picture of the header loaded successfully.
 - [x] The navbar should be transparent, when scrolling down, it should turn white.
 - [x] Confirm that the login form is displayed as expected.
-- [x] Try to submit the form with a missing field and confirm that you get an alert box advising you of the missing field.
+- [x] Try to submit the form with a missing field and confirm that you get feedback for the missing field.
 - [x] Try to submit the form with an incorrect username and/or password and confirm that you get feedback on the incorrect field(s).
-- [x] Submit the form with correct username and password, you should get redirected back to the profile page.
+- [x] Submit the form with correct username and password, you should get redirected to the profile page.
 - [x] Now try to access the url while being logged in, confirm that you get redirected back to your profile page.

 **Test result:** Successful :white_check_mark: